Fraternity and Sorority Life Staff

 Zach Stroth, Graduate Assistant

 Zach completed his undergraduate work in 2015 at Kansas State University earning his Bachelor of Science degree in Family Studies and Human Services with emphasis areas in Conflict Analysis and Trauma Studies, American Ethnic Studies, and Leadership.
-He is an involved member of the Delta Chi Fraternity, and served as a Senior Leadership Consultant from 2015 to 2017, visiting approximately 80 chapters and colonies across 47 states and Canada.
-Currently a first year graduate student at TCU working to earn his Masters of Education in Educational Leadership in Higher Education, he is most excited to collaborate with the student population at TCU in his roles as a graduate assistant for the Office of Fraternity and Sorority Life as a Housing Director and for the Office of Student Activities working with HallCrew.
+He is an involved alumnus of the Delta Chi Fraternity, and served as a Senior Leadership Consultant from 2015 to 2017, visiting approximately 80 campuses across North America.
+Currently a second year graduate student working to earn his Masters of Education, he is most excited to continue collaborating with the student population at TCU in his roles as a graduate Hall Director for the Office of Fraternity and Sorority Life and for the Office of Student Activities working with HallCrew.
 Zach considers himself a fierce advocate for student success and looks forward to helping students achieve their greatest potential.

 Brittany Washington, Graduate Assistant